Admission Application Deadline: January 15

-A baccalaureate degree from an accredited institution.
+- A baccalaureate degree from an accredited institution.

-Applicants with a CSD (or similar) major for the baccalaureate degree will meet all prerequisite curriculum requirements.
+- Applicants with a CSD (or similar) major for the baccalaureate degree will meet all prerequisite curriculum requirements.
 A grade below C- in a CSD major course is not acceptable and should be repeated.

-Applicants that do not have a CSD (or similar major) should have a minimum of one 3-credit course in each of the following topic areas:
+- Applicants that do not have a CSD (or similar major) should have a minimum of one 3-credit course in each of the following topic areas:

-- Anatomy and Physiology of Speech and Hearing
+- Anatomy of Hearing

 - Language Development

-- Speech and Hearing Science
+- Speech Science

 - Transcription Phonetics

-In order to be eligible for clinical certification by the American Speech-Language-Hearing Association you must meet the standards specified by the Association’s Council for Clinical Certification.
+To be eligible for clinical certification by the American Speech-Language-Hearing Association you must meet the standards specified by the Association’s Council for Clinical Certification.
 This includes satisfactory completion of at least one three-credit course in each of the following areas prior to starting the graduate program:

-- Ability to satisfactorily perform all of the technical standards required for this profession
+Ability to satisfactorily perform all of the technical standards required for this profession.

-- Additional requirements for international applicants
+Additional requirements for international applicants.

 - Review the Frequently Asked Questions (FAQs) posted on the CSDCAS applicant portal before submitting your application.

-- Complete all sections of the CSDCAS application.
+- Complete all sections of the CSDCAS (http://portal.csdcas.org/) application.

-- Submit a minimum of three letters of recommendation.
-We strongly suggest that two of the recommendations be from college-level instructors in your major with whom you took a course.
+- Two of the recommendations must be from college-level instructors in your major with whom you took a course.

-- US Citizens who have received a degree from a country where English is not the official language will be required to submit English language proficiency scores - even if the program curriculum was taught in English.
+US Citizens who have received a degree from a country where English is not the official language will be required to submit English language proficiency scores - even if the program curriculum was taught in English.

 We will be communicating with you through CSDCAS.
-To be certain you receive these emails please add CSDCAS to you accepted senders and check junk mail on a regular basis.
+To be certain you receive these emails please add CSDCAS to your accepted senders and check junk mail on a regular basis.
 All applicants will receive, via email through CSDCAS, an application decision (admission offer, wait list, or denied) by March 4, 2022.
 Applicants that are placed on the wait list will be informed if openings become available.

 CSDCAS Customer Service Information

 Customer service is available Monday through Friday from 9 a.m. to 5 p.m.
 (EST).
+Phone: (617) 612-2030

 CSD Admissions Committee